 Under California Family Code §4320, the amount and duration of spousal support are determined by weighing the following factors:

-- Whether each spouse will be able to maintain the same standard of living established during the marriage, based on his or her earning capacity;
+- Whether each spouse will be able to maintain the same standard of living established during the marriage, based on their earning capacity

-- Whether the spouse requesting spousal support can work without significantly interfering with the interests of minor children in his or her custody;
+- Whether the spouse requesting spousal support can work without significantly interfering with the interests of minor children in their child custody

-- Consideration of emotional distress which resulted from domestic violence;
+- Consideration of emotional distress that resulted from domestic violence

-- Whether the spouse seeking spousal support could become self-supporting within a reasonable amount of time (general one-half the length of the marriage), and
+- Whether the spouse seeking spousal support could become self-supporting within a reasonable amount of time (general one-half the length of the marriage)

 Is There a Ten-Year Rule in the State of California?